 Department of Finance Code of Conduct

-The Department of Finance Code of Conduct consolidates the overarching principles and obligations of employees under Treasury Board’s Values and Ethics Code for the Public Sector, Directive on Conflict of Interestand our pre-existing Conflict of Interest Code for the Department of Finance.
-The Code seeks to provide you with general guidelines and resources to ensure that we all demonstrate leadership in ethical behaviour.
+The Department of Finance Code of Conduct consolidates the overarching principles and obligations of employees under the Treasury Board of Canada Secretariat's Values and Ethics Code for the Public Sector and Directive on Conflict of Interest as well as the pre-existing Conflict of Interest Code for the Department of Finance.
+The Code provides general guidelines and resources to help ensure we all demonstrate leadership through ethical behaviour.

 - Preamble